mmikhasenko/LM-Notes-HadronPhysics/2024-Lecture-05.md

 For part C, the two variables to describe the process are:

 - **Mandelstam variables** $s$ and $t$ (most common choice).

-- These are **Lorentz invariants**—they characterize the process independently of the frame.
+-These are **Lorentz invariants**—they characterize the process independently of the frame.

 The mass of a particle is given by:
 $$